lamm-mit/atomic2field/README.md

 ```

 **Train and test**
 - Put the three data files named as "edge.txt", "node_features.txt" and "node_labels.txt" under "./data" folder.
-(You can also specific your own data path using --data_path argument)
+(You can also specify your own data path using --data_path argument)
 - Check optional arguments for training
 ```
 python PNA.py -h